 You can switch your loan servicer

-Refinancing your federal and private loans together allows you to switch among loan servicers in case you feel that the service provided is not satisfactory and is misleading you with the wrong options.
+Refinance your student loans be it the federal and private loans together allows you to switch among loan servicers in case you feel that the service provided is not satisfactory and is misleading you with the wrong options.
 But know that all the Federal Servicers are like that and no one is better than the other.
 Still, you can choose your lender or servicer by checking out their reviews online and complaints on the CFPB (Consumer’s Financial Protection Bureau) database.

 You can release your cosigner